cds-snc/gcds-docs/src/en/components/button/use-case.md

   thumbnail: /images/en/components/preview/preview-button.svg
   alt: Button shows a dark blue box with a button and an arrow inside.
   state: published
-translationKey: "button"
+translationKey: 'button'
 tags: ['buttonEN', 'usage']
 permalink: /en/components/button/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Take a look at what buttons do to see if they fit the problem you're solving for.
 Then select the best subtype, called the button role, for the use case you need to meet.